ravgotrasahil/ravgotrasahil.github.io/content/teaching/_index.md

     <h3 class="course-title">ECO 394L: Macroeconomic Theory</h3>
     <p class="course-meta">Graduate | Fall 2024, Fall 2025</p>
     <p class="course-description">
-      This graduate course develops the analytical and computational machinery of modern dynamic macroeconomics.
-The sequence begins with intertemporal optimization, competitive equilibrium, and recursive methods, then builds toward real business cycle and New Keynesian DSGE environments with nominal rigidities, monetary policy rules, and propagation mechanisms.
-Students learn to derive equilibrium conditions, characterize stability and determinacy, calibrate and simulate models in Dynare and Matlab, and use the resulting framework to evaluate policy counterfactuals, optimal monetary policy, and departures from full-information rational expectations.
+      This course provides an introduction to the frontier tools used to understand the dynamics of economic aggregates.
+The course develops the analytical and computational machinery of modern dynamic macroeconomics, beginning with intertemporal optimization and the neoclassical growth model, then building toward the real business cycle framework and the New Keynesian DSGE environment with nominal rigidities and monetary policy rules.
+Topics include the determinants of consumption and investment, competitive equilibrium, stability and determinacy, optimal monetary policy, and the conduct of fiscal policy.
+The course also explores departures from full-information rational expectations through the lens of bounded rationality and its implications for business cycles and monetary economics.
+Throughout, students learn to derive equilibrium conditions, calibrate and simulate models in Dynare and Matlab, and use the resulting framework to evaluate policy counterfactuals.
+Though we will examine empirical evidence about the predictions these models make, the primary focus is on model construction, solution, and policy analysis.
     </p>
     <p class="research-buttons">
       <a class="research-btn" href="/uploads/394lsyllabus.pdf" target="_blank" rel="noopener">Fall 2025 Syllabus</a>